dipscope/TypeManager.TS/README.md

 }
 ```

-This will register a new type with default object serializer assigned to it.
+This will register a new type with default type serializer assigned to it.
 You can define how each class should be treated by providing optional configure options as a first argument.

 ```typescript
 import { Type } from '@dipscope/type-manager';